|Coffs Harbour||Session 2||Session 2|

 |Gold Coast||Session 2||Session 2|

-Explores the various causes of human emotion (positive and negative) and behavioural dysfunction from genetic, social, psychological and biological perspectives.
+Explores the various causes of human emotion (positive and negative) and behavioural dysfunction from genetic, social, cultural, psychological and biological perspectives.
 Systems for classifying or diagnosing disorders of behaviour, mood and thought such as depressive and anxiety disorders, schizophrenia, addictions and sexual dysfunction and their limitations will be discussed.
-Factors associated with effective coping with life's challenges in various cultures will be discussed in terms of a continuum of effective adaptation.
+Factors associated with effective coping with life's challenges in various cultures will be discussed in terms of a continuum of effective adaptation and perceived wellbeing.
 The unit will also focus on the research regarding evidence-based treatments for various psychological disorders.

 - Anxiety disorders